Dida (footballer, born 1934)

-Edvaldo Alves de Santa Rosa (March 16, 1934 – September 17, 2002), better known as Dida, was a Brazilian football player.
+Edvaldo Alves de Santa Rosa (16 March 1934 – 17 September 2002), better known as Dida, was a Brazilian footballer who played as a forward or attacking midfielder.
 Following his retirement, he remained with Flamengo, working for two decades with the club's youth teams.

-On September 17, 2002, he died of cancer in a Rio de Janeiro hospital, at the age of 68.
+On 17 September 2002, he died of cancer in a Rio de Janeiro hospital, at the age of 68.

 Dida is the 2nd high scorer in Flamengo's history with 244 goals.
-He was capped six times for his country, including the 1958 World Cup, scoring four goals.
+He was capped six times for his country at international level between 1958 and 1961, including at the victorious 1958 World Cup in Sweden, scoring four goals in total.